godotengine/godot-docs/reference/gdscript.rst

 Contrary to Python, functions are *not* first class objects in GDScript.
 This means that they cannot be treated as objects and stored in variables.
-They cannot be referenced directly since they are not considered class members (this is for performance reasons).
+Functions cannot be referenced directly since they are not considered class members (this is for performance reasons).